cloudfoundry/cf-smoke-tests/README.md

 CF Smoke Tests
 ==============

-Smoke tests are a suite of tests for CloudFoundry that are safe to run in a production environment.
-They test the core functionality of CloudFoundry.
+Smoke tests are a suite of basic core functionality tests for Cloud Foundry.
+They are suitable as an initial test against a new or updated deployment to reveal fundamental problems with the system.
+They are also safe to run periodically against a production environment as they place minimal load on a system and can be configured to require access only by a regular user.
+In particular, Cloud Foundry operators can use these tests as a monitoring tool against their running deployment.

+They are not intended to test more sophisticated functionality of Cloud Foundry or to test administrator operations.
+The [CF Acceptance Tests](https://github.com/cloudfoundry/cf-acceptance-tests) do perform this more extensive testing, although they are designed to be run as part of a development pipeline and not against production environments.

 ## Running the tests